 Here’s what you are going to do.
 You are going to focus on net worth instead of income.
 Net worth is the value of an individual’s entire estate.
-It’s every thing that he or she owns, not just income.
-Like real estate, investment accounts, business assets, collections, insurance contracts, collections, and whatever else has value that a prospective donor may own or have a right to.
+It’s everything that he or she owns, not just income.
+Like real estate, investment accounts, business assets, collections, insurance contracts, collections, and whatever else has a value that a prospective donor may own or have a right to.

 Net Worth is an Untapped Resource

 To make the most of net worth, you need a planned giving program.
 You need to ask donors about real estate, investment accounts, collections, and business interests.
 Let prospective donors know that they can give these assets away during their lifetime or after they pass away.
 You can even show them that they can make major gifts and possibly increase their annual cash flow with a charitable remainder trust or gift annuity.

 If I had my way, all fundraising programs would focus on accumulated wealth instead of income.

 If I had my way, all fundraising programs would focus on accumulated wealth instead of income.
 I know that it’s easier to find people who have high incomes.
 Fundraisers are always trying to meet with business leaders, technology executives, doctors, engineers, and even lawyers.
 Why?
 Because the conventional wisdom purports that these folks have more money to give because they have higher incomes.
 It’s true that there is a correlation between high income and high net worth.
 However, if you only look at income, you are going to miss out on a lot of wealthy people.